Cool Hand Leadership: 3 Steps to Avoid Failures to Communicate

 It’s easy to fall back into the safety net of acronyms, idioms, and other lingo in your business.
 However, just because certain terms and words are common knowledge to you doesn’t mean that they are to everyone.
 The same goes with the perceived difficulty of an assigned task: Michael Jordan can dunk a basketball without blinking, but the same can’t be said for most of us.
 Make sure that your employee has a complete, well-rounded picture of what you’re asking them to do as well as knowing how to do it before sending them off to complete their task.

 3. Ask for a summary.

 Before dismissing your employee or continuing your day, ask your employee to give you a summary of what you have just instructed them to do.
 This can clear up any miscommunications or misunderstandings before anything becomes a problem.
-Ask a few questions to make sure that both you and the employee are on the same page.
-Remember, you’re not grilling them in an interrogation, but rather working together with your team to keep everyone on track.
+Ask a few questions to make sure that you AND the employee are on the same page.
+Remember, you’re not grilling them in an interrogation but instead working together with your team to keep everyone on track.